arbor-sim/arbor/doc/labels.rst

 Locsets
 ~~~~~~~~~~~

-A *locset* is a of locations on the morphology.
+A *locset* is a list of locations on a morphology.
 Locsets are multisets: they may contain multiple instances of the same location.
 *Locations* are used to place countable entities on the morphology, such as synapses, gap junction
 sites, voltage recorders and current clamps.
+Locsets are also used as building blocks for region and locset definitions.

+* The center of the soma.
+* The locations of inhibitory synapses.
+* The tips of the dendritic tree.

 .. figure:: gen-images/locset_label_examples.svg
   :width: 800